Oluwafemi0908/Cookie-Clicker/README.md

-# Cookie-Clicker
-Get ready for an addictive adventure in cookie-making! 🍪 This Python Cookie Clicker game lets you click your way to sweet, sweet victory.
-Upgrade your cookie empire, unlock new perks, and watch the cookies pile up.
-Warning: you may find yourself clicking for hours! ⏳🍪💥
+# 🍪 Cookie Clicker (Python Version)

+An addictive Python game where you click to make cookies, upgrade your bakery, and unlock epic bonuses.
+How many cookies can you make before you hit the "upgrade" button one more time?

+## 🚀 Features
+- Click to produce cookies
+- Buy upgrades for faster cookie production
+- Simple, yet addictive gameplay